SkafteNicki/dtu_mlops/s6_the_cloud/cloud_setup.md

     a JSON file to your computer.
 This file is the key to the service account and should be kept secret.
 If you lose it you can always create a new one.

-    !!! note "Troubleshooting: Cannot create service account keys"

-        If you encounter an error when trying to create a JSON key (e.g., "Service account key creation is disabled"), this is likely because your project is under an organization that has disabled this feature through the `iam.disableServiceAccountKeyCreation` organization policy.
-This is a security measure that many organizations (including universities) enforce by default, as JSON keys are long-lived credentials that can pose security risks if leaked.

-        **Solution**: If you created your project under an organization, you'll need to either:

-        * Create a new project under **"No organization"** as recommended in step 4 above, or
-        * Contact your organization administrator to request an exception to the policy for your project

-        Projects created under "No organization" typically do not have this restriction.

 5. Finally, everything we just did from creating the service account, giving it permissions, and creating a key can also be done through the `gcloud` interface.
 Try to find the commands to do this in the [documentation](https://cloud.google.com/sdk/gcloud/reference/iam/service-accounts).